lark-max/DataSplittingAlgorithm/README.md

 ---
-`How to use`: You can specify only the most basic parameter: inputFileName; Whether input is included in the partition calculation; splitting method
+`How to use`: You can specify only the most basic parameter: inputFileName; Whether "I" is included in the partition calculation; splitting method
 example:
 `Win:DataSplittingAlgorithm.exe data.txt false SOMPLEX`
 `Linux: ./DataSplittingAlgorithm data.txt false SOMPLEX`